Mr. Mayor

 Mr. Mayor is an American sitcom television series created by Tina Fey and Robert Carlock for NBC.
-The series stars Ted Danson, Bobby Moynihan, Holly Hunter, Vella Lovell, Mike Cabellon, and Kyla Kenedy and premiered on January 7, 2021.
-In March 2021, the series was renewed for a second season.
-A holiday special episode aired on December 15, 2021, and the second season premiered on March 15, 2022.
-In May 2022, the series was canceled after two seasons.
+The series stars Ted Danson, Bobby Moynihan, Holly Hunter, Vella Lovell, Mike Cabellon, and Kyla Kenedy.
+It ran from January 7, 2021, to May 17, 2022, airing a total of 20 episodes (including a holiday special) across two seasons.

 Premise

 Neil Bremer (Ted Danson) is a wealthy businessman who runs for mayor of Los Angeles "for all the wrong reasons."
-Once he wins he has to figure out what he stands for, gain the respect of his staff, and connect with his teenage daughter, all while controlling the coyote population."
+Once he wins he has to figure out what he stands for, gain the respect of his staff, and connect with his teenage daughter, all while controlling the coyote population.